-Big companies with substantial budgets can afford to hire professionals who’ll make sure their data is safe.
-But what can freelancers, solopreneurs and SMB owners do to stay safe?
+Big companies with substantial budgets can afford to hire professionals like tentacle.co who'll make sure their data is safe.

 You’ve probably already heard that installing antivirus software is a must.
 But did you know that only about 60% of small businesses have one installed?
 That leaves a lot of room for improvement!